NGSEP/NGSEPcore/README.txt

 	-i FILE		: Input file with alignments to analyze.
 	-o FILE		: Output file with the coverage distribution.
+	-r GENOME	: Fasta file with the reference genome.
+Required for CRAM files.
 	-minMQ INT	: Minimum mapping quality to call an alignment unique.
 			  Default: 20